siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

         * e.g. JPA criteria queries
     * Alternatively (or in addition), ORMs might provide builders that can be used to create queries, either by using the DAO directly and/or by providing dedicated query builder classes

-## ORM / ORM Concepts - 8 - Writing

-* Usually, inserting and updating records is accomplished using DAOs
-    * An Object is queried from the data base
-    * Changes are made using provided setter methods
-    * The Object is inserted or updated depending on the programmers need
-    * Beware, references might not be inserted / updated automatically, when inserting / updating an Object!

-## ORM / ORM Concepts - 9 - Shortcomings / Criticism
+## ORM / ORM Concepts - 8 - Shortcomings / Criticism

 * ORMs are a mere abstraction of the relational database
     * Object Orientation != Relational, mapping causes issues!